influxdata/telegraf/plugins/inputs/ipmi_sensor/README.md

   ## Optionally provide the hex key for the IMPI connection.
   # hex_key = ""

   ## If ipmitool should use a cache
   ## for me ipmitool runs about 2 to 10 times faster with cache enabled on HP G10 servers (when using ubuntu20.04)
-  ## the cache file may not work well for you if some sensensors come up late
+  ## the cache file may not work well for you if some sensors come up late
   # use_cache = true

-  ## Path to the ipmitools cache file (defaults to OS temp dir)	  ## Path to the ipmitools cache file (defaults to OS temp dir e.g. /tmp)
+  ## Path to the ipmitools cache file (defaults to OS temp dir)
   # cache_path = ""
 ```